xanathon/node-red-contrib-vector-robot/README.md

 ## Installation into Node-RED

 **Remark:** There seem to be problems with reinstall that I encounter after changing stuff and try to reinstall.
-Wit initial installation you should be fine, but reinstallations may be problematic.
-I am wolrking on trying to resolve this.
+With initial installation you should be fine, but reinstallations may be problematic.
+I am working on trying to resolve this.

 To install this from github you have (for now) to download the code as zip, unzip it and rename it from,